realworldocaml/book/en/fcm.md

 ### Dispatching to multiple query handlers

 Now, what if we want to dispatch queries to any of an arbitrary collection of handlers?
+Ideally, we'd just like to pass in the handlers as a simple data structure like a list.
 This is awkward to do with modules and functors alone, but it's quite natural with first-class modules.
-The first thing we'll need to do is to create a signature that combines a `Query_handler` module with an instantiated example of the handler.
+The first thing we'll need to do is create a signature that combines a `Query_handler` module with an instantiated query handler.

 ```ocaml
 # module type Query_handler_instance = sig